UPOV CONVENTION A BRIEF INTRODUCTION:

 - Technical Working Party for Agriculture Crops [TWA].

-- Technical Working Party for Ornamental Plants and Forest Trees [TWO] 5.
+- Technical Working Party for Ornamental Plants and Forest Trees [TWO].

 - Technical Working Party for vegetables [TWV].

-Conclusion: Attractiveness of the UPOV System: is due to a large extent, to a clear definition of the subject matter of protection, which is a variety and the scope of the breeders right and to a precise and internationally harmonized understanding and application of the technical criteria for protection by way of DUS – Distinctiveness and Uniformity and Stability.
+Conclusion: Attractiveness of the UPOV System: is due to a large extent, to a clear definition of the subject matter of protection, which is the variety and the scope of the breeders right along with a precise and internationally harmonized understanding and application of the technical criteria for protection by way of DUS – Distinctiveness and Uniformity and Stability.